The job market isn’t static, so your skills shouldn’t be, either!

 Earning a degree or completing a training program can boost your income by qualifying you for a raise in your current position or getting you promoted.

 Many bosses will recognize you have spent a significant amount of your time (and sometimes money) to improve your skills or knowledge base.
-This may open up previously closed doors.
+This combined with your employee loyalty may open up previously closed doors.